aliasmeum/RFVplotter-DrawingRobot/README.md

 Stop the plotter with <kbd>Ctrl</kbd>+<kbd>C</kbd>.

 The Z-axis can lift or drop the pen.
-A value >0 lifts the pen, and <=0 drops the pen.
+A value >0 lifts the pen and <=0 drops the pen.

     G0 Z0 (move the pen down)
-    G0 Z1 (raise the pen up)
+    G0 Z1 (lift the pen up)